-Then to the mysterious Forbidden City, Tiananmen Square, the Temple of Heaven, and the breathtaking Great Wall of China during your stay at the Rosewood Beijing.
-Dine on Peking duck, visit Beijing’s historic Hutong neighborhood by pedicab.
+Then to see the mysterious Forbidden City, Tiananmen Square, the Temple of Heaven, and the breathtaking Great Wall of China during your stay at The Peninsula Beijing.
+Dine on classic Peking duck and visit Beijing’s historic Hutong neighborhood by pedicab.

-A flight to Cairns for a stay at the beachside Otel Pullman Palm Cove Sea Temple Resort brings a sail trip on a catamaran for a glorious day on the water with a visit to the Great Barrier Reef.
-Accompanied by a marine biologist, it’s your chance to snorkel in the largest coral reef system in the world with the option of viewing the reef from a semi-submersible vessel.
-Back on land visit the Tjapukai Aboriginal Culture Park to learn of the traditions of the Aboriginals as well as play a didgeridoo, hurl a spear, and paint your own boomerang—and then learn how to throw it.
-Towards evening head to a crocodile adventure park ending the day with a traditional Australian “barbie” dinner.
+If you love nature as well as history and are looking for a wide variety of experiences, then this is the vacation for you.
+Begin your adventure in Cairns for a stay at the beachside Pullman Palm Cove Sea Temple Resort and a welcome dinner at Hartley’s Crocodile Adventure.
+The next morning brings a sailing trip on a catamaran for a glorious day on the water with a visit to the Great Barrier Reef, your chance to snorkel in the most extensive coral reef system in the world with the option of viewing the reef from a semi-submersible vessel.
+Back on land, visit the Tjapukai Aboriginal Culture Park to learn of the traditions of the Aboriginals as well as play the didgeridoo, hurl a spear and paint a boomerang—and then learn how to throw it.
+Then take the Skyrail across Australia’s World Heritage-listed tropical rainforest canopy.

 Fly to George for a two-night stay at Pezula Resort Hotel and trips to the sanctuaries of Monkeyland, the world’s first primate refuge, and Birds of Eden.
 Lunch is at the Bramon Wine Estate overlooking the vineyards.
-Next day ferry across the Knysna Lagoon to see the lush Featherbed Nature Reserve where lunch is held under the shade of the Milkwood trees.
+Next day ferry across the Knysna Lagoon to see the lush Featherbed Nature Reserve where lunch is under the shade of the Milkwood trees.
 That evening is dinner at Knysna Elephant Park, the first elephant orphanage in South Africa.